cfalucho/calculator-app/README.md

 ## What I learned?

 While building this project, It was fun to learn HTML DOM and how JavaScript is able to access and change HTML.
-Being able to use the event listener method on a variable and creating a function that would execute a command made it useful to change HTML contents.

-A great way to modify the content of an HTML element is by using the `innerHTML property.` By using the HTML DOM you can access any element in an HTML page.
-The following syntax is an example of how you can access HTML elements.
-(i.e. `document.getElementById("input")` )
+I was basically able to select any element inside the DOM.
+Once I had an element selected, I stored it in a variable and from there be able to manipulate it however I want using properties or methods available.

 ## What I struggled with?

+Biggest issue was finding great examples of how to properly acess HTML DOM.
+I searched through stack overflow and though the community was great at explaining HTML DOM, I needed more of a basic level understanding how it worked.
+Resources such as [W3Schools](https://www.w3schools.com/js/js_htmldom_document.asp) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) truly helped with introducing basic representation of the DOM and even showed great examples.

 ## How can I improve?

+One way for me to improve is to fuilly understand the syntax and read the documentations over and over again.
+In addition, make edits and read different kind of APIs to further my knowledge when using the DOM.
+By increasing my knowledge of the fundamentals of the DOM, and how it works, can best improve my skills in JavaScript.